Friday, July 4, 2025

 Honorable Mentions (Combined)

 Hopefully you guys enjoyed our lists and if you agree or disagree with us, let us know in the comment section below.
-While we did talk about some hopefully great films we’ll see this Fall, there’s still a lot left on the table that we didn’t mention.
-That being said, what would be your Top 35 Leave a comment in the comment section or email us at [email protected].
+If you’re fans of Star Wars like we are, and especially knowledgable of extended canon, there are countless ideas that you could come up with for this topic.
+That being said, what would be your Top 3?
+Leave a comment in the comment section or email us at [email protected].

 For the entire podcast, click here or listen below.